One day, it could be your name flashing across our computer screens as a possible match for someone in desperate need of a transplant. Exciting, eh?

 You might experience side effects like flu-like symptoms and aching, but they’re usually mild and only last just a couple of days.

-You’ll spend two nights in a London hospital.
+You’ll spend two nights in hospital.
 Under general anaesthetic, doctors will take some bone marrow from your pelvis using a needle and syringe.

 You’ll probably feel tired and have a little bruising and pain in your lower back after donation.
 But this generally passes within a week or so.